rafaelmosquim/forge/paper.md

 # Acknowledgements

-First author would like to thank the funding from \textit{Fundação de Desenvolvimento da Pesquisa} (FUNDEP), Project 27192*57 - Linha V Mover ''Do berço ao Portão''
+First author would like to thank the funding from Fundação de Desenvolvimento da Pesquisa (FUNDEP), Project 27192*57 - Linha V Mover ''Do berço ao Portão''

 ## Development Process